dotnet/pinvoke/CONTRIB.md

 ## Self-service releases for contributors

-If you find the latest release on nuget.org is missing P/Invoke APIs you require, you may [contribute them](CONTRIB.md) to this library and send a pull request.
 As soon as you send a pull request, a build is executed and updated NuGet packages are published to this Package Feed: